How to address a cover letter without name?

 - Tell them that you are applying for a “vacant position” in their company and would like to know the hiring manager’s name.

 “ Hi, my name is Alex, and I’m currently applying for the video editor position in your company.
 Would it be possible for you to provide me the name and email id of the hiring manager so that I can address the cover letter properly?”

 Do a Quick LinkedIn Search

-According to a study conducted by Jobvite, 87% of recruiters use Linkedin regularly.
-That means, if you search for the Hiring manager of a certain company on Linkedin, there is a high chance that you will find their name.
+According to a study, 87% of recruiters use LinkedIn regularly.
+That means, if you search for the hiring manager of a certain company on LinkedIn, there is a high chance for you to find their name.

-- Search with the job title and company name
+- Search the job title and company name

-- Sometimes, there might be more than one similar position for a big company.
-Then you need to narrow your search by location to find the reporting manager.
+- Sometimes, there might be more than one similar position for a big company so you need to narrow your search by location to find the reporting manager

-- Search on Linkedin by the company name and see the professionals active on Linkedin
+- Search the company name and see the professionals active on LinkedIn

 - Start engaging with their content and leave thoughtful comments